KatherineMossDeveloper/The-Georgia-Project/README.md

 ![ResNet](https://img.shields.io/badge/model-ResNet-yellow)

-I found a research paper about an A.I. model that was trained to do binary classification on images of crystallization.
-I recreated the results in Python.
+I trained a model to do binary classification on images of crystallization, by recreating the results in a research paper.
 My metrics are a bit better and the training is faster.
 My code is written in Python using Tensorflow, ResNet101 and ImageNet weights.
 The metrics are presented in a ROC/AUC graph, a confusion matrix, class-wise test results, etc.

 [Code overview.](#code-overview) •
 [Model comparison](#model-comparison) •